TechLauncher Course Outline

 TechLauncher Overview

 The TechLauncher program is for team-based activities at ANU, where the project and/or group activity undertaken is real, not synthetic.
-In TechLauncher you will be a team member on a project, and shall be supported by a program of tutorials at which your peers, along with experienced professional tutors/mentors, facilitate your professional development and mediate your team processes and interactions.
+In TechLauncher you will be a team member on a project working with real stakeholders.
+You will be supported by a tutor who acts as your scrum master, providing ongoing guidance and support in planning and meeting team project goals, schedule, and tasks.

 Expected Workload